 - eat sensibly

 Now that we are exercising our way through November, let’s talk about cookies!
 November is the month to make cookie dough and freeze it until you are ready to bake it.
 Oh, I love doing this; it’s so smart.

-I usually save this tip for the New Year but I’m getting the itch to try something new.
-So I thought you might be too!
+I usually save this tip for the New Year, but I’m getting the itch to be crafty.
+Maybe you are too.

 Here are some fun hobbies to think about…